potterheadk/internship_schduling_project/readMe.md

-This guide provides a minimal setup to get your **UMA Scheduler & AI Assistant** project running from a fresh GitHub clone.
+This guide provides a minimal setup to get  **UMA Scheduler & AI Assistant** project running from a fresh GitHub clone.

 ---